Evisort raises $15 million to automate contract creation and management

 This state of affairs prompted a team of Harvard Law and MIT researchers — Amine Anoun, Jake Sussman, and Jerry Ting — to found Evisort, a startup developing software to help businesses categorize, search, and act on documents of any type.
 The trio pioneered AI that understands both meaning and context in legal language, eliminating the need for manual data entry and parsing.
 In the roughly three years since it opened for business, Evisort has attracted customers like Brooks Brothers, Cox Automotive, Fujitsu, TravelZoo, Sweetgreen, and over 100 others, for which it collectively manages more than $40 billion worth of corporate contracts.
 Now it’s raising fresh venture capital ahead of a planned expansion in the coming year.

-Evisort today announced that it has secured $15 million in a funding round co-led by Vertex Ventures and Microsoft Corporation’s M12 Ventures, with participation from Amity Ventures and Serra Ventures.
+Evisort today announced that it has secured $15 million in a funding round co-led by Vertex Ventures and Microsoft’s M12, with participation from Amity Ventures and Serra Ventures.
 This brings the startup’s total raised to nearly $20 million, following a $4.5 million seed round in February 2019, and CEO Ting says it will be used to grow Evisort’s team, expand its product offerings, and launch a new R&D office in Montreal, Quebec with upwards of 10 technical team members.

 Evisort’s Amazon Web Services-hosted (and optionally on-premises) platform — which handles contract generation and review, in addition to management — automatically tracks expiring documents and syncs with all repositories where those documents might be located, after which it generates metadata across all contracts using AI and machine learning algorithms.
 The algorithms categorize clauses related to indemnification, confidentiality, limitation of liability, and termination and label them.
 Then they identify risky contracts by flagging non-standard provisions.